relaycorp/veraid-authority/docs/install.md

 [`@relaycorp/cloudevents-transport`](https://www.npmjs.com/package/@relaycorp/cloudevents-transport) configuration:

 - `CE_TRANSPORT` (default: `ce-http-binary`): The transport to use.
-- `K_SINK` (required): The transport channel to use.
-It can be a URL to a CloudEvents server or the name of a Google PubSub topic, for example.
-(This is called `K_SINK` for compatibility with Knative Eventing, which doesn't allow overriding the `K_SINK` variable name as of this writing.)
+- One or more of the following variables (refer to the specific process above):
+  - `CE_CHANNEL_AWALA_OUTGOING_MESSAGES`: The transport channel to use for outgoing Awala service messages.
+  - `CE_CHANNEL_BACKGROUND_QUEUE`: The transport channel to use for the background queue.
 ## Example with Knative

 We use Knative to run the app in development and CI, so you can refer to [the Kubernetes resources in the repository](https://github.com/relaycorp/veraid-authority/tree/main/k8s) to see a fully-operation example.